Artilleryjoe/ZKAT/README.md

 Implementation will populate the placeholder modules with the Milestone 1 functionality described above, accompanied by documentation and automated tests.

+## Strategy and Roadmap

+See [docs/strategy.md](docs/strategy.md) for the current go-to-market positioning, phased roadmap, and immediate actions to grow adoption of privacy-preserving audit trails.

 ## Running the agent

 The Milestone 1 agent accepts either a live `nmap` target or a pre-recorded XML